aptos-foundation/AIPs/aips/ed25519_pk_validation_return_none_wrong_length.md

 created: 03/24/2023
 ---

-# AIP-TBD - Make Ed25519 Public Key Validation Return None if Key Is the Wrong Length
+# AIP-TBD - Make ed25519 public key validation return none if key has the wrong length

 ## Summary

-Changes the function `native_public_key_validate` used by the native move function `native fun pubkey_validate_internal` to return False if the public key provided is the wrong length.
+Changes the function `native_public_key_validate` used by the native Move function `native fun pubkey_validate_internal` to return false if the public key provided is the wrong length.
 Previously, this function would abort if the key length provided was incorrect.
 This change is gated by a feature flag.

 ## Motivation